aczekajski/iitc-plugin-mininomaly/README.md

 **Portal battle:** You can provide a playbox through the bookmarks.
 From the playbox, given number of portals will be chosen every X minutes.
 At the same time the faction ownership of previous set of portals will be checked.
 This way the raw score for measurement will be counted.
 The number and interval between measurements can be configured.
 Final score for a faction is this faction best result achieved through all measurements.
 Factions results can be also separately multiplied if you choose to provide a bonus (in case one faction is significantly outnumbered).

 **Teams shards:** You set a number and names of teams, a playzone middle point, a radius of the playzone and a distance from middle point to targets `R_t`.
 At given point in time, the start and end positions for each team will be chosen randomly.
 These will be evenly spaced, all of them at approximately the same `R_t` distance from middle point.
 Start and end positions for given team are on the opposite side of middle point (making them separated by distance of `2 * R_t`).
 Every team has their own target and will have their own shards.
 Every X minutes, the following things will happen for each team:
 1. If the team has a "live" shard, it will jump using the randomly chosen link attached to its current portal.
 It will only jump to the portals it has never visited before.
-If it cannot jump anywhere, it will jump to the nearest not-visited portal.
+If it cannot jump anywhere, it will jump to one of the the nearest not-visited portals.
 2. If in effect of a jump, the shard jumps into its target, it will score a point for the team and disappear.
 At the same moment the start adn end points of that team are swapped.
 3. If the team has no "live" shard, new target is being randomly chosen in the vicinity of their end point and a new shard is spawned close to the start point.
 The game continues for the given number of jumps.
 Score of a team is measured as a number of already scored shards plus `1 - (D_target / D_init)` where `D_target` is a distance from shard to target and `D_init` is a distance from shard spawning point to target.
 This means that even is the last shard is not scored, the closer a team can move its shard to the target, the better.
 If a team is unlucky, they may even get some negative partial points from this formula.
+Factions are not checked in this game, so teams can be cross-faction.
+Shards cannot be stolen, which means that moving shard of team #1 into target of team #2 will have no effect for points at all and the shard will continue to jump as described.
+Whole difficulty of this game lies in the fact that the teams' shortest paths cross somewhere in the middle of the playzone.

 ## Usage
 ### Requirements